-From DofE to Debating, Basketball to Baking and Rowing to Robotics, our extra curricular clubs and activities are a different way to learn and develop new skills and meet new people often in a less formal and more relaxed atmosphere.
+From DofE to Debating, Basketball to Baking and Korean to Cadet Force, our extra curricular clubs and activities are a different way to learn and develop key skills, meet new people and thrive, often in a less formal and more relaxed atmosphere.

 The opportunities are there for students to take, the biggest problem will be having to choose.
 So, what will it be?